Q: An error message “no known record” appears when I try to register for mySFERS. What does this mean?

 A: Yes.
 You must certify that you agree with the SFERS disclaimers and privacy disclosures related to the member-only portal before you are allowed access.

 Q: I can’t remember which email address I used when I registered for mySFERS.
 Where can I find my email address for my mySFERS account?

 A: A record of your email address is located on the Dashboard screen of your mySFERS account.
 You can update it anytime.

 A: If you are an active member, you must update your address with the City’s Human Resources Department (DHR) or your department Payroll Officer.
 The address information SFERS collects for member communications comes directly from each department’s payroll division.

 If you are a retired member, log in to mySFERS secure member portal.
 On the Dashboard page, scroll to “Member’s Address” and select the “Change Address” link.
-If you are an Attorney in Fact or Conservator for a retired member, download, complete and submit a Change of Address Form.
+If you are an Attorney in Fact or Conservator for a retired member, download, complete and submit the Change of Address Form.
+Vested members may also submit a Change of Address Form.